-The conduct process is confidential.
-Confidentiality applies to the charged students, the reporting/ responding parties, witnesses, advisers, staff, hearing officers and members of the University Conduct Board, who are expected to keep information regarding the student conduct process confidential.
+The student conduct process is confidential, except where determined otherwise by law.
+Confidentiality applies to the charged students, the reporting/ responding parties, witnesses, advisors, staff, hearing officers and members of the University Conduct Board, who are expected to keep information regarding the student conduct process confidential.
 All proceedings are private.
 Notes may be taken by hand and must be filed with the case reports or destroyed after proceedings.
+The University may choose to create an audio or virtual (Zoom) recording of the proceedings.
+This will be the only permitted and authorized recording of the meeting.
+Respondents, complainants, witnesses, advisors, or any other persons involved in the hearing are not allowed to record the proceedings.
 The University reserves the right to share information regarding the case with other appropriate parties on a need-to-know basis.